 Rules of intention refer to the final element necessary for a contract.
 This intention to enter into a legally binding agreement needs to be established because, if contracting parties don’t consent to the legally binding relationship the contract is not enforceable.
 Often, the intention to create legal relations is expressly stated by the contracting parties.
 In other situations, the law will readily imply the intention, because of the nature of the commercial dealings between the parties.
 This is normally divided up on the basis of commercial matters, and domestic/social matters.
 It is assumed that for the former, parties intend to create a legal relationship, and for the latter, parties do not intend to create this legally binding relationship.
 Both assumptions can be overturned by evidence of the contrary.
 The presence of consideration normally indicates this intention, although there are always exceptions.

 The legal capacity of persons refers to their status or capability to enter into a legally binding agreement.
 The law can limit or bar certain groups of people from engaging in certain activities, such as entering into legally binding contracts.
 In doing so, the law aims to protect the weaker or vulnerable members of society.

 Individuals wishing to enter into a contract must be seen to have:

-Personal identity – an individual is recognised as a subject, and the same person through time (excludes persons who have guardianship
+- Personal identity – an individual is recognized as a subject, and the same person through time (excludes persons who have guardianship.

 The legal capacity of an individual is a necessary element for a contract to be valid, to ensure the awareness of the terms and conditions and future consequences of the contract.